Current Client? Get 2026 Plan Help Here

 1. Enroll During Your Initial Enrollment Period

-Your Initial Enrollment Period begins three months before the month you turn 65 and ends three months after.
-Enrolling during this seven-month window ensures you won’t face penalties.
+Your Initial Enrollment Period is a seven-month window that generally begins three months before the month you turn 65 and ends three months after.
+If your birthday falls on the first day of the month, this window shifts — it begins four months before your birthday month and ends two months after.
+Enrolling during this period helps ensure you won’t face penalties.

 2. Maintain Creditable Coverage